 It’s as if someone had laid out the city on a chequerboard.
 The streets form a nice square pattern, at least in the old centre, around the central square, Plaza Independencia.
 Mendoza is a city that is at the same time big and small.
 It stretches far out from the centre but still feels like a country town.
 There are quite a few high-rises but most of the buildings are small and at the most three or four stories high, even the middle of the city.

-With about a million inhabitants it is Argentina’s fourth biggest city, after Buenos Aires, by far the biggest with over 3 million people, Cordoba (1.3 M) and Rosario (1.2 M).
-It takes a little bit less than two hours to get there from Buenos Aires with plane, or probably more than a day’s by road if you decide to drive the 1000 kilometre (650 miles) distance.
+With about a million inhabitants it is Argentina’s fourth biggest city, after Buenos Aires, by far the biggest with over 3 million people (or 13 if you count the metro area), Cordoba (1.3 M) and Rosario (1.2 M).
+It takes a little bit less than two hours to get there from Buenos Aires with a plane, or probably more than a day by road if you decide to drive the 1000 kilometre (650 miles) distance.
 The distance to Santiago de Chile is only a third of that – but across the Andes.

 Although Mendoza was founded in 1561 there are very few old sites and ancient buildings.
 It suffered a devastating earthquake in 1861.
 The reconstruction gave the city its current look with square blocks and broad avenues and city squares.

 Life in Mendoza, at least for a visitor, centres on and around the Plaza Independencia.
 Most evenings (late!) there is a craft market on the square, worth visiting.
 But the square is also a popular place to just go for a stroll in the evening.

 A word of warning: Many sidewalks in the centre of town are lined by small canals, about half a meter to a meter wide and deep.
 There is no protection, so be careful not to fall into one of these gutters.
 It will hurt badly.